jianlin/TryDjango1.9/README.md

 Since some 3rd party modules may require Python 2, so for the moment, let's stick with Python 2.

-To make sure it is installed on your Mac:
+Python is pre-installed on Macs.
+Just to see that it is installed on your Mac:

     $ python --version
     Python 2.7.5